'He was ours': Kimmel, Fallon, Ellen give emotional tributes to Kobe Bryant

 "We also loved him because he was ours," Kimmel said.
 "We watched him grow up here.
 He came to L.A. when he was a teenager, and unlike almost every other superstar athlete, he never left."

-Jimmy Fallon also paid tribute to Bryant on Monday's episode of "The Tonight Show," telling a story about the two's first meeting when Bryant was only 17 years old and Fallon was 21.
+Jimmy Fallon also paid tribute to Bryant on Monday's episode of "The Tonight Show," telling a story about their first meeting when Bryant was 17 and Fallon was 21.

 "Kobe was such a life force, so strong and creative and inspired that in my head I thought he was going to live forever," Fallon said.